My first run-in with the cancer doctor…

 Regardless, Mom may or may not choose to add some natural stuff to whatever mainstream treatment they recommend, and if so, I know I need to accept that as her decision.
-Cancer is scary how it's full of so many unknowns and it's just really difficult to know what to do at every turn.
+Cancer is scary how it's full of so many unknowns and it's just really difficult to know what path to choose at every turn.

 Please pray for my Mom!